Lawyer for contract law during the Corona pandemic

 On this basis, we believe that the coronavirus should be regarded as a case of force majeure.
 Particularly if the organiser cancelled the trip due to a travel ban or a public travel warning issued by the authorities.
 If this is the case, only (nonetheless) the direct booking costs such as air tickets, hotel fees etc. are to be reimbursed, but not your additional costs.

 If a trip is not started because of illness, cancellation charges are normally charged by the organiser or airline.
 To answer the question of who bears the costs, it is also necessary to clarify whether or not you have travel insurance.
+If travel insurance has been taken out, the specific conditions of the insurer must be checked.
 Many travel insurance companies cover the cancellation costs of a trip that cannot be started due to a serious illness of the insured person up to a certain maximum amount.
 A medical certificate is often required.

 If you do not have travel insurance, you normally have to pay the cancellation fees yourself.
 In the current situation, many companies are accommodating with regard to these fees.
 There is no legal right to a cost waiver.